MicrosoftDocs/nav-content/dynamics-nav-app/production-how-to-create-production-orders-from-sales-orders.md

 ---
-    title: How to Create Production Orders from Sales Orders | Microsoft Docs
+    title: How to Create Production Orders from Sales Orders
     description: You can create production orders from sales orders in the Sales & Marketing department.